turbot/steampipe-plugin-digitalocean/docs/tables/digitalocean_kubernetes_cluster.md

+---
+title: "Steampipe Table: digitalocean_kubernetes_cluster - Query DigitalOcean Kubernetes Clusters using SQL"
+description: "Allows users to query DigitalOcean Kubernetes Clusters, specifically the cluster's ID, name, region, version, and other metadata, providing insights into the cluster's configuration and status."
+---

-# Table: digitalocean_kubernetes_cluster
+# Table: digitalocean_kubernetes_cluster - Query DigitalOcean Kubernetes Clusters using SQL

-DigitalOcean Kubernetes (DOKS) is a managed Kubernetes service that lets you deploy Kubernetes clusters without the complexities of handling the control plane and containerized infrastructure.
-Clusters are compatible with standard Kubernetes toolchains and integrate natively with DigitalOcean Load Balancers and block storage volumes.
+DigitalOcean Kubernetes (DOKS) is a managed Kubernetes service that lets you deploy, manage, and scale containerized applications using Kubernetes.
+It provides developers with the flexibility to ship and scale applications without the overhead of managing the underlying infrastructure.
+DOKS is integrated with the DigitalOcean developer cloud stack, offering seamless management of Kubernetes clusters.

+## Table Usage Guide

+The `digitalocean_kubernetes_cluster` table provides insights into Kubernetes clusters within the DigitalOcean cloud platform.
+As a DevOps engineer, explore cluster-specific details through this table, including cluster version, status, and associated metadata.
+Utilize it to uncover information about your Kubernetes deployments, such as the clusters' current version, their location, and their current running status.

 ## Examples

 ### Basic info
+Explore which DigitalOcean Kubernetes clusters are currently active, along with their associated subnet and IP address details.
+This can be useful for managing and monitoring your cloud resources effectively.

 ```sql
 select